-John is a member of several writers groups, though his favorite group by far is the PSWA.
+John is a member of several writers’ groups, though his favorite group by far is the PSWA.

-Michael A. Black is the author of 20 books and over 100 short stories and articles.
-He has a BA in English from Northern Illinois University and an MFA in Fiction Writing from Columbia College Chicago.
-He was a police officer in the south suburbs of Chicago for over thirty years and worked in various capacities in police work including patrol supervisor, SWAT team leader, investigations, and tactical operations.
+He is the author of 36 books and over 100 short stories and articles.
+He has a BA in English from Northern Illinois University and a MFA in fiction writing from Columbia CollegeChicago.
+A retired police officer in the south suburbs of Chicago, he worked for over thirty years in various capacities including patrol supervisor, SWAT team leader, investigations and tactical

 operations.
 In 2010 he was awarded the Cook County Medal of Merit by Cook County SheriffTom Dart.
 His Ron Shade series featuring the Chicago-based kickboxing private eye, has won several awards, as has his police procedural series featuring Frank Leal and Olivia Hart.
 He has written two novels with television star Richard Belzer and is writing The Executioner series under the name Don Pendleton.
 He also writes westerns under the name A.W.
 Hart (Gunslinger: Killer’s Choice and Gunslinger: Killer’s Brand) His current books are an Executioner novel (Cold Fury), the two aforementioned Gunslinger westerns, and Legends of the West under his own name.
 His novel Fatal Prescription won the Best Original Novel Scribe award in 2108.
 His hobbies include martial arts, weight lifting, and animal rescue.